-Internship experience is essential to a student's educational experience.
-Students get the opportunity to experiment with different career paths, apply their classroom knowledge to real-world situations, and gain hands-on experience in a professional environment.
+Internships give students the opportunity to experiment with different career paths, apply classroom knowledge to real-world situations, and gain hands-on experience in a professional environment.
 Often, internships help students secure a job after college.
-In addition, internship experience serves as networking and skill building opportunities.
-As an effort to promote Loyola Marymount University's mission of educating the whole person, the Political Science Department puts great emphasize on assisting students with internships.
+The Political Science Department puts great emphasis on assisting students with internships.